NVIDIA-Omniverse/kit-extension-sample-spawn-prims/exts/omni.example.spawnPrims/tutorial/tutorial.md

 Paste the code into `extensions.py` inside of Visual Studio Code.

-Once the command has been copied and pasted that into Visual Studio Code, we shall compare the different between the two.
+Once you have copied and pasted the command into Visual Studio Code, compare the difference between the two.

 ![spawnprim_tut_gif6](images/spawnprim_tutorial6.gif)